Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Summary

-~The quark number susceptibility diverges at the CEP,~hence it will be significantly enhanced in the vicinity of CEP.~Therefore critical regions around the CEP are mapped by defining the contours of constant ratio of quark number susceptibilities which are normalized by the free quark gas susceptibility.~The contours of the constant ratios $R_{q}=2,3 \text{5}$,~are drawn for the QM, PolyLog-glue PQM,~RQM,~Log RPQM and PolyLog-glue RPQM model (with the $T_{0}=T_{c}^{glue}=187$ MeV for the Polyakov loop potential).
-The QM model (under no sea mean field approximation) critical regions for the $R_{q}=2,3$ contours are quite small and very much compressed in its temperature direction width while the Polyakov loop potential in the PolyLog-glue PQM model generates extremely pinched,~compressed and very small critical regions.~One gets large, smooth and somewhat symmetrical critical regions in the RQM model for $m_{\sigma}=400 \text { and } 500$ MeV due to the on-shell renormalization of parameters after consistently treating the quark one-loop vacuum corrections in the RQM model where the critical regions perpendicular to the crossover transition line are significantly broad.~The Log RPQM model critical regions are significantly large with a larger spread on the $\mu$ axis and the contours have somewhat compressed width due to the absence of quark back reaction.~The PolyLog-glue RPQM model critical regions,~have larger spread on the $T$ axis while their $\mu$ axis spread are relatively smaller in comparison to the case of Log RPQM model.~One gets broader,~somewhat round and smoother shape of critical regions where the compression in the width of the contours is quite small due to the effect of quark back reaction in the PolyLog-glue RPQM model.~The sizes of the $R_{q}=2,3 \text{ 5}$ critical regions for the case of $m_{\sigma}=500$ MeV,~are noticeably larger than the corresponding critical regions obtained for the case of $m_{\sigma}=400$ MeV in the RQM and RPQM (Log and PolyLog-glue) models because the CEP,~of the different model settings for the $m_{\sigma}=500$ MeV,~lie at higher chemical potentials $\mu_{\cep}$ where the curvature (bending) of the phase boundary is larger.~We have found that the TCP lies at the boundary of $R_{q}=2$ critical region around the CEP when the $m_{\sigma}=500$ MeV in the RQM model while the TCP lies noticeably away from the $R_{q}=2$ critical region when the $m_{\sigma}=400$ MeV,~It means critical fluctuations around the CEP are likely to be influenced by the presence of TCP in RQM model when $m_{\sigma}=500$ MeV.~The Log RPQM and PolyLog-glue RPQM model TCP gets located quite well inside the critical region of the $R_{q}=2$ contour around the CEP for the $m_{\sigma}=500$ MeV while the TCP in these models for the case of $m_{\sigma}=400$ MeV lies noticeably away from the the $R_{q}=2$ contour.~Therefore the critical fluctuations around the Log RPQM and PolyLog-glue RPQM model CEP when the $m_{\sigma}=500$ MeV,~will be affected by the presence of TCP nearby.~The second aim of present work gets completely addressed in the above analysis.
+Critical regions around the CEP are mapped by drawing contours of constant ratios ($R_{q}=2, 3$, and $5$) of quark number susceptibility, normalized by the free quark gas susceptibility.
+These contours are evaluated for the QM, PolyLog-glue PQM, RQM, Log RPQM, and PolyLog-glue RPQM models (with $T_{0}=T_{c}^{\text{glue}}=187$~MeV).
+In the QM model under the no-sea mean-field approximation, the critical regions for $R_{q}=2$ and $3$ are highly compressed along the temperature axis, while the Polyakov loop potential in the PolyLog-glue PQM model yields extremely pinched and minuscule regions.
+Conversely, the RQM model produces large, smooth, and symmetric critical regions for $m_{\sigma}=400$ and $500$~MeV; its consistent on-shell renormalization of vacuum corrections significantly broadens the regions perpendicular to the crossover line.
+Without quark back-reaction, the Log RPQM model shows extensively large critical regions with a wider spread along the $\mu$ axis, albeit with somewhat compressed contour widths.
+Incorporating the quark back-reaction in the PolyLog-glue RPQM model generates broader, rounder, and smoother critical regions characterized by larger spreads along the $T$ axis and less width compression.
+Across the RQM and RPQM (Log and PolyLog-glue) models, the $R_{q}=2,3,5$ critical regions are noticeably larger for $m_{\sigma}=500$~MeV than for $m_{\sigma}=400$~MeV.
+This occurs because the $m_{\sigma}=500$~MeV CEPs lie at higher chemical potentials $\mu_{\cep}$, where the phase boundary curvature is more pronounced.
+Furthermore, for $m_{\sigma}=500$~MeV in the RQM model, the TCP lies closer to the boundary of the $R_{q}=2$ critical region, whereas for $m_{\sigma}=400$~MeV, it lies noticeably away.
+This indicates that critical fluctuations around the CEP are likely to be influenced by the proximity of the TCP when $m_{\sigma}=500$~MeV.
+Similarly, in the Log and PolyLog-glue RPQM models with $m_{\sigma}=500$~MeV, the TCP is just inside the boundary of the $R_{q}=2$ critical region, while remaining far outside for $m_{\sigma}=400$~MeV.
+Consequently, critical fluctuations around the RPQM CEPs are distinctly affected by the nearby TCP at higher sigma mass.
+This comprehensive analysis fully addresses the first objective of the present work.